skeating/testsbxml/README.md

 # LibTSB

+## Note branch 'builds_with_libsbml' creates correct output from examples when linked to full libSBML

 ## Dependencies
 This library requires libSBML to be present, as its XML parsing layer will be used. for that either expat, xerces-c or libXML2 needs to be available.